bongloy/omise.js/README.md

 ### setPublicKey(key)

-Setup your public key to authenticate with Omise API.
+Setup your public key to authenticate with Bongloy API.

 **Arguments:**

-* `key` (required) - key is the public keys that you can find in your [dashboard](https://dashboard.omise.co) once you're signed in.
+* `key` (required) - key is the public keys that you can find in your [dashboard](https://dashboard.bongloy.com) once you're signed in.

 ### createToken(type, object, callback)

 Create a token with the API.
-This token should be used in place of the card number when communicating with Omise API.
+This token should be used in place of the card number when communicating with Bongloy API.

 **Arguments:**

 * `type` (required) - type of token you want to create.
 For now this value must be `card`.
 * `object` (required) - a javascript object containing the 5 values required for a card:  `name`, `number`, `expiration_month`, `expiration_year`, `security_code`.
-* `callback`: (required) - a callback that will be triggered whenever the request with omise server completes (for both error and success).
+* `callback`: (required) - a callback that will be triggered whenever the request with bongloy server completes (for both error and success).
 Two arguments will be passed back into the callback.
 The HTTP statusCode, like `200` for success or `400` for bad request.
-The second argument is the response from the Omise API.
+The second argument is the response from the Bongloy API.

 ### Example

-The following example shows you how to send the card data to Omise API and get a token back.
+The following example shows you how to send the card data to Bongloy API and get a token back.
 If card authorization passed, `response.card.security_code_check` will be `true`.
 If it's `false` you should ask user to check the card details.
 The Token is in `response.id`, send this token to your backend for creating a charge using your secret key.